Think of how you typically start a speech or presentation. Do you begin with any of these lines?:

 First, download our free ebook to start your journey towards becoming a Powerful Presenter.

-You’ll learn our 5-step process for transforming dull, forgettable and un-engaging presentations into your most Powerful Presentations yet: inspirational, memorable and persuasive.
+You’ll learn our 5-step process for transforming ordinary presentations into your most Powerful Presentations yet: inspirational, memorable and persuasive.

 Download your free copy of our Five Steps to Improve your Leadership Talks ebook now.

-Benjamin Ball Associates helps clients to connect with their audiences effectively.
-We’ll help you create a powerful first impression that hooks and engages your audience immediately and we’ll coach you to deliver clearly, confidently and with impact.
+At Benjamin Ball Associates we help our clients create powerful talks and powerful first impressions.
+And we’ll coach you to deliver clearly, confidently and with impact.

 Call Louise on 020 7193 0130 or email email@example.com to find out more and discuss your upcoming speech or presentation.